Department of Anthropology

 Office: MH 4.03.24

 As an environmental anthropologist, I am especially interested in locations of development and change where competing values of nature and resource management practices are at play.
 My long-term fieldwork among the Biangai of Papua New Guinea, for example, has focused on mining, conservation, and agricultural strategies.
 This context affords me the opportunity to both engage theoretical debates within anthropology and the social sciences as well as address issues of great importance for the lives of the people with whom I work.
-More recently, I have begun a multi-year project examining agricultural changes as a gloss for the sorts of transformations that industrial mining has on land and labor relations.
-But I am also in the early stages of developing research that extends out from my initial studies both regionally to a wider Pacific and topically to other sites of resource management in South Texas.
+More recently, I have just completed a multi-year project examining agricultural changes as a gloss for the sorts of transformations that industrial mining has on land and labor relations, especially as it relates to indigenous ideas of space and place.
+My next project will examine shifting ideas of place in peri-urban household that have migrated as a result of Papua New Guinean mining economy.

 Ph.D., University of Minnesota, 2005

-My teaching interests focus on various aspects of environmental anthropology including ecological anthropology, political ecology, human-animal relations, science and technology studies, as well as more general course work on the history and practice of ethnographic research.
+My teaching interests focus on various aspects of environmental anthropology including ecological anthropology, political ecology, human-animal relations, space and place, indigenous epistemologies, as well as more general course work on the history and practice of ethnographic research.
 Teaching is also about mentoring students through the complexity of degree requirements and fostering intellectual interests.
 I am certainly interested in advising students with similar interests at both the undergraduate and graduate level.
 Prospective graduate students should feel free to contact me with any questions prior to submitting their applications.

 2013 - Halvaksz, Jamon.
 "Mining the Forest: Epical and Novelesque Boundaries along the Upper Bulolo" In Uncomfortable Bedfellows?: Exploring the Contradictory Natures of the Ecotourism/Extraction Nexus.
 N. Davidov and B. Buscher (eds).
 Routledge.